singh-madhur/BiometricalCLPM/README.md

     Biometrical_CLPM_Model_MultipleTimePoints.R

-        General script for Biometrical CLPM fitted to two continuous phenotypes, with a a flexible number of time points.
+        General script for Biometrical CLPM fitted to two continuous phenotypes, with a flexible number of time points.

 **./TEDS**